CLARIAH/wp3-demos/README.md

 $ asciinema play frog.cast
 ```

-A small `play.sh` script is included in this repository that plays all demos in a loop:
+A small `play.sh` script is included in this repository that plays all demos in a continuous loop:

 ```
 $ ./play.sh